 I have taught as a Senior Lecturer in postgraduate clinical psychology training programs in Queensland and have given workshops in the area of mind-body healing in work with trauma.
 I have additionally lectured in the areas of social justice, philosophy, and ethics and have a strong interest in the role of the environment, culture and justice in personal and community wellbeing.

-- Full Member Australian Psychological Society (APS)
+- Full Member of The Australian Psychological Society (APS)

-- Member APS College of Clinical Psychologists
+- Fellow of the APS College of Clinical Psychologists

 - Registered with the Australian Health Practitioners Regulatory Authority (AHPRA)